-But there's more!
-You've purchased a grill that can also make maple syrup.
-Despite the Sapling's simple design, portability and multifunctionality, it still has the advanced features of more expensive evaporators.
-That is mostly due to the design of the Sapling Evaporator Pan itself.
-The Sapling Evaporator Pan is a continuous-flow pan, meaning that sap is channeled around the pan using dividers to create a sugar gradient.
+Although the Sapling is simply designed, it still has the advanced features of more expensive evaporators.
+The Sapling is a continuous-flow evaporator, meaning that sap is channeled around the pan using dividers to create a sugar gradient.
 This configuration allows syrup to be drawn off and sap to be added without emptying the pan.
-The continuous flow is more efficient than other DIY methods, which means more syrup on more pancakes in less time!
+The continuous flow is more efficient than preexisting DIY methods, which means more syrup on more pancakes in less time.

 With proper operation and care, you will get many years of enjoyment from your Sapling.
-Here's how to get started.
+We hope you get many years of enjoyment from your Sapling.
+Here's how to get started!